benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 Social media platforms are built to manipulate your attention and get you to come back over and over.
 But thankfully, there are things you can do to cultivate a healthier relationship with social media.

-In this post, you'll discover five strategies to reduce the amount of time you spend on social media and regain control of your time (and sanity).
+In this post, you'll discover six strategies to reduce the amount of time you spend on social media and regain control of your time (and sanity).

 Let's dive in.